 Emily has a bachelor's degree in Contemporary Dance from Western Sydney University, from which she graduated with the Deans Medal of Honour.
-She has studied dance extensively in New York and Africa.
+She has studied extensively in New York and Africa.
 With an early foundation in Classical Ballet, Emily has also completed teacher trainings in Non-Linear Movement, Bollywood Dance, Tribal Bellydance and Yoga.
 She is currently studying Social Work at Charles Sturt University.

 Emily has performed and toured in numerous cross-cultural works, as well as directing productions for theatres and festivals.

-In her local Blue Mountains community, Emily is known for her joyful, nourishing community classes and performances, involving a diverse range of ages and abilities.
+In her local Blue Mountains community, Emily is known for her joyful, nourishing community drum and dance classes involving a diverse range of ages and abilities.
 She has also worked in Melbourne, Adelaide, Perth, Bali, Japan and Singapore.

 Hands Heart & Feet Origin Story:

-For 14 years John and Emily's combined warmth and passion extended beyond teaching rhythms and dances to build a truly unique community.
+For 14 years, Emily and John's combined warmth and passion extended beyond teaching rhythms and dances to build a unique and wonderful community.

 Following John's departure from Hands Heart & Feet in 2019, Emily stepped into the role of drum teacher.
 In her classes, she pays homage to the many gifted drummers and dancers that helped build Hands Heart & Feet, especially the extraordinary contribution of John May.